 The program has to be driven by one or more individuals who put a high priority on improving business case practice in the organization, who have the time, resources, and motivation to coordinate and drive the other program elements below.
 The Champion's Roles is Program Manager and Project Manager for Program Components, but also internal Marketing Manger for the program.

 Programs success is more likely if the Champion (Program Manager) has the Attention and support of high level management sponsor.
-Learning and compliance move forward more quickly if top management and other influential leaders let it be known continuously that they expect funding requests and other proposals from now on to come with business case support.
+Learning and compliance move forward more quickly if top management and other influential leaders let it be known continuously that they expect funding requests and other proposals from now on to have business case support.

 Established standards or acceptability criteria produce the consistency that submitters and reviewers need in order to evaluate proposal after proposal.
 They also provide focal points for reviewers to explain to submitters why their proposal was or wasn't approved.